mantidproject/mantid/docs/source/interfaces/inelastic/Inelastic Corrections.rst

 Sample Height
   Height of the sample in :math:`cm`.

-.. _indirect_apply_absorp_correct:
+.. _apply_absorp_correct:

 Apply Absorption Corrections
 ----------------------------

-The Apply Corrections tab applies the corrections calculated in the Calculate Paalman Pings or Calculate Monte Carlo Absorption tabs of the Indirect Data Corrections interface.
+The Apply Corrections tab applies the corrections calculated in the Calculate Paalman Pings or Calculate Monte Carlo Absorption tabs of the Inelastic Data Corrections interface.

 This uses the :ref:`ApplyPaalmanPingsCorrection
 <algm-ApplyPaalmanPingsCorrection>` algorithm to apply absorption corrections in